aschey/vercel-tokei/README.md

 ## Running Locally

 Install the [Vercel CLI](https://vercel.com/docs/cli).
-Once installed, run `vercel dev`.
+Once installed, run `cargo build` in the `api` directory and then run `vercel dev` from the root directory.
 If you're on Windows, you may need to run this with Git Bash or WSL.
 There seems to be an issue with running the Rust serverless runtime on PowerShell.

 ## Limitations